mrlunchbox777/advent-of-code-2025/days/day7/README.md

 ### Paths Mode Algorithm

 1. Find the start position `S`
-2. Recursively count paths from that position:
+2. Recursively count paths from that position using memoization:
+   - Check memoization cache for previously computed position
    - If the next row is beyond the grid, return 1 (reached bottom)
    - If the next cell is a split (`^`):
      - Recursively count paths from left column (if in bounds)